Reduction Complexities in Set Theory: Introduction and Basic Notions

 \section{Introduction and Basic Notions}

+Imagine you have a transfinite life span, are given an ordinal $\alpha$ and you want to know its cardinality.
+You have a black box, which, given an ordinal $\beta$, will answer ``yes'' or ``no'', depending on whether or not $\beta$ is a cardinal.
+Then you can solve your problem by checking all ordinals below $\alpha$ then taking the supremum of all those that turn out to be cardinals.
+This method requires $\alpha$ many (in terms of the order type) accesses to the black box.
+Can you do any better?

+In classical computability theory, such questions are treated under the name of ``bounded queries'', see, e.g., Martin and Gasarch, \cite{Gasarch1}, Gasarch and Stefan \cite{Gasarch2}, and Gasarch \cite{Gasarch3}.\footnote{We thank Vasco Brattka for pointing out this reference to us.} In transfinite computability, such a notion was proposed in Stammes \cite{StammesMaster}, Definition 4.2.

+To answer questions such as the one just formulated, this needs to be generalized to the transfinite.
+In line with \cite{Ca2016}, \cite{Ca2018} and \cite{Ca2025}, we will use Koepke's ordinal Turing machines (\cite{Koepke}) to model the idea of a transfinite ``method''.

-In this paper, we want to measure the relative complexity of certain functions embodying natural set-theoretical principles (such as ``every set is equivalent to a cardinal'') by the number of calls to one function that one needs in order to compute (on an ordinal Turing machine) another.
-Thus, what is called ``reduction complexity'' here is analogous to what is in the classical setting known as ``bounded queries'', see, e.g., Martin and Gasarch, \cite{Gasarch1}.\footnote{We thank Vasco Brattka for pointing out this reference to us.}
+More generally, in this paper, we want to measure the relative complexity -- which we call ``reduction complexity'' -- of certain functions embodying natural set-theoretical principles (such as ``every set is equivalent to a cardinal'') by the number of calls to one function that one needs in order to compute (on an ordinal Turing machine) another.

-The model of computation underlying this paper are Koepke's ordinal Turing machines (OTMs), introduced in \cite{Koepke}.
-For the basic definitions and principles used in this paper, in particular the notion of encoding, effectivizer and reduction, we refer to \cite{Ca2025Full}.
-If $s$ is an ordered pair $(a,b)$, we write $(s)_{0}:=a$, $(s)_{1}:=b$.